Concurrency in C#: Step-by-Step Tutorial 2025

 • Improved readability: Asynchronous logic is more readable and easier to understand than concurrent code involving threads.

-• Operation chaining: Tasks make it easier to chain operations and specify what should happen next when a task terminates.
+• Operation chaining: Tasks make chain operation chaining easier, allowing you to specify what should happen next when a task terminates.

 Let's now see how to use Tasks to build a concurrent script in C#!